Back

 The 6-step onboarding process

 Step 1: The kickoff call.
-After signing, schedule a call to build the model's trust.
-This is the moment to confirm they made the right choice, answer questions, and clarify next steps.
-This call also creates an "exit barrier": a model who has invested time with the team will be less likely to vanish.
+After signing, schedule a call to build the model’s confidence.
+This is the moment to confirm they made the right choice, answer their questions, and clarify the next steps.
+This call also creates a "point of no return": a model who has invested time with the team will be less likely to disappear.

 Watch out for the repost trap: content already posted on some platforms cannot always be reused elsewhere.
 Instagram and TikTok are less tolerant of recycled content.
 If needed, slightly edit the videos to avoid detection.

 Step 6: Send the "expected content" document.
-Prepare a clear document that lists the types of content expected, the quantities, and the production guidelines.
+Prepare a clear document that lists the types of content expected, the quantities, and the production instructions.
 The model must know exactly what is expected of them.

 When is onboarding finished?